autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 - Safety
   - The percentage of distance which the pose estimation satisfies the required accuracy per the overall distances defined in ODD
   - The anomaly detection rate for situations where the localization module cannot estimate pose within the ODD
-  - The accuracy of out-of-ODD detection
+  - The accuracy of detecting when the vehicle goes outside of the ODD, as a percentage.
 - Computational load
 - Latency